How do I qualify for COBSS awards?

 - Check the Accredited/Designated Post-Secondary menu for links to websites providing lists of accredited/designated institutions.

-- Please note that Canada Revenue Agency lists accredited/designated post-secondary insitutions as charities.
+- Please note that Canada Revenue Agency lists accredited/designated post-secondary institutions as charities.

 Does every student applicant receive an award?

 - No, there are not enough awards for each and every student applicant to receive one.
-Each year, there are approximately 600-650 student applicants and 500 available awards.
+Each year, there are over 600 student applicants and just over 500 available awards.

 - For more information about how students are selected for awards, please click on Rationale for Award Selections.